NATIONAL BARBIE DAY

 March 9th, 1959 also celebrates Barbie’s official birthday.

-Barbie’s full name is Barbara Millicent Roberts, and Ruth Handler created the fashion doll.
+In 1959, Ruth Handler created the Barbie doll and launched an American icon.
+Barbie’s full name is Barbara Millicent Roberts, and she came with a full array of accessories.
 While toymakers mass-produced toys for years, before Barbie, none of them had adult features.
 Barbie’s adult features made the toy a first of its kind.
-Interestingly, Barbie’s marketing strategy extensively relied on television advertising.
+Interestingly, Barbie’s marketing strategy relied on television advertising.
 For example, Barbie was the sole sponsor of the Mickey Mouse Club, marketing directly to children.
-It was a unique approach for the time.
+At the time, the approach was unique.
 Estimates place over a billion Barbie dolls have been sold worldwide in over 150 countries.

 Detractors often criticize Barbie for being an unattainable ideal of a woman.
 While her figure alone is unrealistic, over the years, Barbie evolved both in style and shape.
 In 2019, the Barbie brand honored pioneering women across several eras, as well.
 The modern Barbie offers positive role models in business, science, education, and more.
-And Barbie keeps changing with the times, too.
+Barbie continues to change, year after year, keeping up with the styles and the headlines.

 In 1961, Mattel introduce Ken Carson as Barbie’s boyfriend.